k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 directly to a specific English branch, the heraldic connection is strong.
 It suggests either a cadet line of the same stock or a collateral relation with enduring rights to the family arms prior to later differencing.

+## Henry Adams of Massachusetts

+My supplemental membership in the Order of Americans of Armorial Ancestry is *jure sanguinis* through [Henry Adams of Massachusetts](https://www.wikitree.com/wiki/Adams-277), the immigrant progenitor of the Adams family of Braintree and the forebear of two American presidents.
+Born in Somersetshire, England, around 1583, [Henry Adams immigrated to the Massachusetts Bay Colony in 1638](/ancestry/ofpa), settling first at Mount Wollaston, later known as Braintree (now Quincy).
+His arrival came amid the Great Migration, when thousands of English Puritans sought religious freedom and opportunity in New England.

+The arms attributed to Henry Adams are those borne by his English ancestors of Devonshire, as recorded in *Burke's General Armory* and several colonial-era
+sources:

+{% include figure.html
+image="ancestry/oaaa/adams-arms-full.svg"
+placement="right" width="4"
+cap="Arms of Henry Adams of Massachusetts" alt="Arms of Henry Adams of Massachusetts" %}

+> Or, on a cross Gules, five mullets Argent.
+Crest--Out of a ducal coronet Or,
+> a lion affrontee Gules.

+These arms were used by multiple Adams families in Somerset and Devon and are found in heraldic records dating to the Tudor period.
+Their later use in Massachusetts reflects both the persistence of English heraldic identity and the continuing social recognition of arms among early New England settlers.
+The symbolism of the cross and mullets aligns with traditional Christian and martial themes, often associated with steadfastness, honor, and service.

+Henry Adams received a grant of land at Mount Wollaston from the town of Braintree in 1639, where he established himself as a farmer and patriarch of a large family.
+His death in 1646 is commemorated by a memorial in Quincy, erected in 1823 by his descendants, which records his emigration and influence on the early colony.
+Among his eight sons were Joseph Adams, ancestor of President John Adams and President John Quincy Adams, and Samuel Adams, ancestor of the patriot and signer of the Articles of Confederation bearing the same name.

+No contemporary motto is known to have been borne by Henry Adams or his English forebears of Somerset and Devon.
+Neither Burke's General Armory nor Fairbairn's Crests associates one with the arms "Or, on a cross Gules, five mullets Argent."
+The 1823 Quincy monument erected by his descendants likewise records no heraldic motto.
+Later generations of the Adams family adopted personal mottoes reflecting Enlightenment and republican ideals, most notably "Libertatem amicitiam retinebis et fidem" ("You will preserve liberty, friendship, and faith") used by President John Adams, and "Alteri seculo" ("For another age") employed by John Quincy Adams.
+These later mottoes, however, were individual adoptions and not inherited from the immigrant ancestor.

+While no formal record survives of Henry Adams's arms being regranted or confirmed in the colonies, their attribution is consistent across several authoritative heraldic references and adopted by his descendants in later American usage.
+The enduring association of these arms with the Adams family underscores the family's continuing recognition of its English roots and its place within the broader narrative of armigerous colonial ancestry.

 *Additional memberships will be added as they are approved.*